Nic30/fit_vutbr_mgr/mat+smt/smt_29.9.2016.md

 `(c->(b and a)) -> ((~a and ~b) -> ~c)`  <br />
 vybereme si vhodne konjunkty

-nevime co dal, ale otocime implikaci
+nevime co dal, ale otocime implikaci  <br />
 `~((~a and ~b) -> ~c) -> ~(c -> (b and a))`

 prepiseme na konjunkci, na zavorky zvlast                  <br />